A topic from the subject of Introduction to Chemistry in Chemistry.

 Definition:

-• Aldehydes: Organic compounds with a formyl group (–CHO) attached to a carbon atom.
+• Aldehydes: Organic compounds containing a formyl group (–CHO) attached to a carbon atom.
+The formyl group is a carbonyl group (C=O) with a hydrogen atom attached to the carbon atom.

-• Ketones: Organic compounds with a carbonyl group (C=O) attached to two carbon atoms.
+• Ketones: Organic compounds containing a carbonyl group (C=O) attached to two carbon atoms.

-• Carboxylic acids: Organic compounds with a carboxyl group (–COOH), consisting of a carbonyl group bonded to a hydroxyl group.
+• Carboxylic Acids: Organic compounds containing a carboxyl group (–COOH), consisting of a carbonyl group (C=O) bonded to a hydroxyl group (–OH).

 Key Points: